jdoleary/Spellmasons/TasksCurrent.md

 ## Brad 2021.04.05

 - Freezing lava should let you walk over it (casts should work on obstacles)
-- archer hit me after i portaled due to my locationzz
+- archer hit me after i portaled due to my location
 - keybinding common spells
 - Holding down "z" should show safe squares to move to